-There are many fad diets circulating the Internet and bodybuilding magazines these days.
+Many fad diets are circulating the Internet and bodybuilding magazines these days.
 The fact is that most of these diets are more hype than anything else and are created by mere bro-science.
-If you want to lose weight you need to reduce your daily caloric intake vs. your energy expenditure.
-Now – there are many different ways to achieve this goal and many experts overlook the importance that manipulating certain anabolic hormones is when it pertains to weight loss.
+If you want to lose weight, you need to reduce your daily caloric intake vs. your energy expenditure.
+There are many different ways to achieve this goal, and many experts overlook the importance that certain anabolic hormones have when it pertains to weight loss.

 There are many different ways to structure a carbohydrate cycling diet.
 Here is the option that would allow you to lose the maximum amount of body fat.

 If you are attempting to lose the MAXIMUM amount of body fat in the shortest amount of time (think 30 days or less maximum fat loss), this would be the carbohydrate cycling guide for you.

 Keep in mind you may be sacrificing a small amount of lean muscle mass to lose body fat this quickly with maximum intensity carbohydrate cycling.

 Maximum Fat Loss Carb Cycling

 - 4 No Carb Days

 - 1 No Carb Day